Updated · Jun 01, 2023

 We know that background checks are crucial for hiring, but what’s their scope timeline-wise?

 In other words, how far back does a background check go?

-That’s what we’re her to tell you.
-We’ll also explain the types and levels of background check and how you can do one yourself.
+That’s what we’re here to tell you.
+We’ll also explain the types and levels of background checks and how you can do one yourself.

 A background check is a process that allows an employer to review the history of a potential employee.
 It goes beyond the character a possible worker displays during the interview.
 That means furnishing you with more details that may not be obvious (we’ll get to that in a few).

 A company can verify candidates via free online sources.
 The danger in that method is that it may miss critical information that courts don’t post online.

 Another option would be to contact a screening website.
 Although these background checks come at a cost, they’re often more thorough.
 They include additional data, such as:

 A background check can be done with the use of a phone number through a reverse phone lookup.
 There are also free background check sites that you can use if you don't want to spend too much.
 Popular background check websites can also help with finding someone's social media accounts or addresses using their name or phone number.

 The Fair Credit Reporting Act (FCRA), which regulates the practice, limits background checks to seven years.

 But, it’s not always that way.